How to corporatise a university (in three steps) - Honi Soit

 Universities’ embrace of post-COVID ‘blended learning,’ culling of ‘underperforming’ courses and continued job cuts will only see ratios continue to rise.
 The rise of staff to student ratios and casualisation is indicative of universities’ willingness to cut back on the costs of their core ‘business’ – employing academic staff to teach and research – while maximising their income through the output of students.

-Note: this print article of this edition included Jeffrey Khoo’s ‘Creative Accounting’ which can be read here.
+Note: the print article of this edition included Jeffrey Khoo’s ‘Creative Accounting’ which can be read here.